Cosmos

 In 2023, stake redelegations rose by 25% to reach 45.7 million ATOM.
 54,060 unique delegators initiated these redelegations, covering the entire active set of 180 validators.
 This signals an increased awareness of staking, enhancing network decentralization.

-The straightforward "more investments, more rewards" formula proved effective for Cosmos Hub in 2023, with one-third of ATOM delegators acknowledging its success by adding staking rewards to their total stake.
+The straightforward "more staked assets, more results" formula proved effective for Cosmos Hub in 2023, with one-third of ATOM delegators acknowledging its success by adding assets previously accumulated from staking back into staking to increase their initial stake.
 This represents substantial growth compared to the previous year's average index of 18.14%.

 During the first half of 2023, around 26.5% of stakers practiced reward compounding, showing stable behavior without significant spikes.